westonio/next-steps-front-end/README.md

 ## Usage

-This project is the front-end user experience that utilzes an API endpoint to create convienient search options for individuals we serve.
+This project is the front-end user experience that utilizes an API endpoint to create convenient search options for individuals we serve.
 The endpoint takes in two parameters, "keyword" and "location".
-We proivde the user with some keywords built in, such as "basic needs", "shelters", "medical care", "mental health care", and others.
+We provide the user with some keywords built in, such as "basic needs", "shelters", "medical care", "mental health care", and others.
 They can select keywords from our provided options, or utilize the search bar to search their own keyword(s).

 ### Future Iterations

-- Scale: Utlize cloud storage to store data for Providers and resource list saved by user.
+- Scale: Utilize cloud storage to store data for Providers and resource list saved by user.
-- Utilze [Open AI API](https://openai.com/blog/openai-api) for generating motivational statements based on user's identified needs.
+- Utilize [Open AI API](https://openai.com/blog/openai-api) for generating motivational statements based on user's identified needs.
 - Create additional pre-built search options that make finding resources easy and convenient.
 - Provider dashboard and Admin functionality.